ClumsyWizardHands/adaptive-bridge-builder/README.md

 3. Adapt to changing communication requirements
 4. Serve as a trusted intermediary for complex agent ecosystems

+## Empire Framework Integration

+The Adaptive Bridge Builder is built upon the Empire Framework, a structured approach to agent design that focuses on principled operation and adaptable execution.
+The framework provides:

+### Core Empire Components

+- **Ends-Means-Principles (EMP) Structure**: Every action is guided by clear ends (goals), appropriate means (methods), and consistent principles (values)
+- **Profile-Based Operation**: The agent embodies the "Empire of the Adaptive Hero" profile, emphasizing adaptability, fairness, and harmony
+- **Principle Engine**: Core component that evaluates actions against established principles to ensure ethical operation
+- **Growth Journal**: Integrated learning system that records experiences and adaptations for continuous improvement

+### Directory Structure

+- **memory-bank/**: Central repository for the agent's knowledge and context
+  - **activeContext.md**: Current focus and recent decisions
+  - **progress.md**: Detailed component status and capabilities
+  - **projectbrief.md**: Mission statement and strategic goals
+  - **systemPatterns.md**: Architectural patterns and design approaches
+  - **techContext.md**: Technical details and constraints
+  - **evolution/**: Growth and capability development frameworks
+  - **analytics/**: Performance metrics and KPIs

+### Implementation References

+- `src/principle_engine.py`: Implementation of the principled decision-making system
+- `src/emotional_intelligence.py`: Empathy and emotional understanding capabilities
+- `src/continuous_evolution_system.py`: Growth and adaptation mechanisms
+- `src/empire_agent_card_extensions.py`: Empire Framework extensions to the A2A Agent Card standard

+For a comprehensive understanding of the Empire Framework and its implementation in this agent, see [EMPIRE_FRAMEWORK_GUIDE.md](memory-bank/EMPIRE_FRAMEWORK_GUIDE.md).

 ## Key Components

 ### Core Framework